dubsalot/elliptitron/README.md

 # Elliptitron

-Repository is a personal learning project for me.
+This repository is a personal learning project for me.
 I have a bowflex [bxe216 elliptical machine](https://www.ellipticalreviews.com/bowflex/bxe216/) and I am not fond of it's dashboard or the way it syncs data with the app on my phone.

 You can find some images below of the project.